sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## SnapshotConfig

-Use this option to enable or disable the ability to capture one-time or periodic snapshots of *\<snapshot option>*\ for a specific process(es).
+The **SnapshotConfig** option enables or disables the ability to capture one-time or periodic snapshots of *\<snapshot option>*\ for a specific process or processes.
 Currently you can take take snapshots of the heap.

 ### Syntax